top of page

 Leading a Creative and Technical Team

-Setting project priorities and timelines based on stakeholder needs
+• Defining Strategy: I set project priorities and timelines based on the immediate needs of data scientists and researchers.

 Collaboration Across Disciplines